-- Achieve maximum contaminant levels (MCLs) for VOCs in the Upper Glacial aquifer by 2030 - Achieve MCLs for VOCs in the Magothy aquifer by 2065 - Achieve MCLs for Sr-90 at the BGRR in the Upper Glacial aquifer by 2070 - Achieve MCLs for Sr-90 at the Chemical Holes in the Upper Glacial aquifer by 2040
+- Achieve maximum contaminant levels (MCLs) for VOCs in the Upper Glacial aguifer by 2030 - Achieve MCLs for VOCs in the Magothy aguifer by 2065 - Achieve MCLs for Sr-90 at the BGRR in the Upper Glacial aguifer by 2070

-During 2011, BNL continued to make significant progress in restoring groundwater quality.
-Figure 7-4 shows the locations of 13 groundwater treatment systems currently in operation.
+■ Achieve MCLs for Sr-90 at the Chemical Holes in the Upper Glacial aquifer by 2040 During 2012, BNL continued to make significant progress in restoring groundwater quality.
+Figure 7-4 shows the locations of 14 groundwater treatment systems currently in operation.
 Table 7-1 provides a summary of the amount of VOCs and Sr-90 removed from the aquifer since the start of active remediation in December 1996.
-During 2011, approximately 156 pounds of VOCs and approximately 2.9 mCi of Sr-90 were removed from the groundwater, and approximately 1.5 billion gallons of treated groundwater were returned to the aquifer.
+During 2012, approximately 239 pounds of VOCs and approximately 1.9 mCi of Sr-90 were removed from the groundwater, and approximately 1.5 billion gallons of treated groundwater were returned to the aquifer.

-To date, 6,709 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in the OU I South Boundary, OU III South Boundary, OU III Industrial Park, OU III Industrial Park East, and OU III North Street areas.
-Also to date, two of the treatment systems have removed approximately 26 mCi of Sr-90.
+To date, 6,948 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in a number of on- and off-site areas.
+Furthermore, two of the treatment systems have removed approximately 27 mCi of Sr-90.
+Based on progress that has been made to remediate groundwater contamination, in early 2013, Petitions for Shutdown will be submitted to the regulatory agencies for the OU I South Boundary System, Industrial Park System, North Street System, and the HFBR Pump and Recharge System.
+In addition, a Petition for Closure will be submitted for the Industrial Park East System.
 Detailed information on the groundwater treatment systems can be found in SER Volume II, Groundwater Status Report.